ast0815/remu/docs/examples/02/README.rst

 an approximation of their expected data ranges.
 The actual likelihood calculation uses the correct Poisson probabilities.
 The models' data points are shifted horizontally for readability.

+The :meth:`.pseudo_chi2` is calculated from the :meth:`.log_likelihood` of the hypothesis given the data, and its :meth:`.best_possible_log_likelihood`, i.e. the maximised likelihood over possible data variations).
+It is not the correct number to use for Frequentist exclusions of hypotheses, but it can give an idea of the general fit of hypothesis and data.

 Usually there is more than one template to be fitted to the data.
 Let's see what happens if we allow combinations of model A and B::